CODE-DE-EO-Lab/E-Learning/README.md

 To get the most out of the training material, it is recommended to access it via the courses on the E-Learning platform https://e-learning.eo-lab.org/.

 The material is published under the CC BY-SA 4.0 license (https://creativecommons.org/licenses/by-sa/4.0/).
+Attribution information about how to cite the material is contained in the subfolders.